mechawla/bots-ws/readme.md

         return i;
     }
 ````
-## Test the bot
+## Step 9: Test the bot

 In the Azure Portal, click on Test in Web Chat to test the bot.
 Try type messages like "Create a note",
 "read my notes", and "delete notes" to invoke the intents that you added to it.

-## Next steps
+## Step 10: Next steps
 From trying the bot, you can see that the recognizer can trigger interruption of the currently active dialog.
 Allowing and handling interruptions is a flexible design that accounts for what users really do.

 Learn more about the various actions you can associate with a recognized intent.

-## Handle user Actions
+## Step 11: Handle user Actions

 Users commonly attempt to access certain functionality within a bot by using keywords like "help", "cancel",
 or "start over."
 Users do this in the middle of a conversation, when the bot is expecting a different response.

 By implementing actions, you can design your bot to handle such requests more gracefully.
 The handlers will examine
 user input for the keywords that you specify, such as "help", "cancel", or "start over," and respond appropriately.

-## Bind actions to dialog
+## Step 12: Bind actions to dialog

 Either user utterances or button clicks can trigger an action, which is associated with a dialog.
 If matches is
 specified, the action will listen for the user to say a word or a phrase that triggers the action.
 The matches
 option can take a regular expression or the name of a recognizer.
 To bind the action to a button click, use
 CardAction.dialogAction() to trigger the action.

 Actions are chainable, which allows you to bind as many actions to a dialog as you want.

-##Bind a triggerAction
+## Step 13: Bind a triggerAction

 To bind a triggerAction to a dialog, do the following:

 ````JavaScript
 // Order dinner.